Travel Photography Gear Guide | What Gear Do I Use?

 3 years ago I wrote an article about the gear I use for my Travel Photography; a lot has changed since then and so it’s now time to write a new, more complete version about it.
-Welcome to the Travel Photography Gear Guide 2019 version!
+Welcome to the updated version of the Travel Photography Gear Guide!

 I’ve been a strong believer of mirrorless cameras since the beginning, as I could just see advantages in using them: lighter, more portable, less mechanical parts, and more advanced from a technological standpoint.

 I’ve started with the Panasonic GM1, then moved to the Olympus OM-D E-M1, and I have now settled with whom I think is, at the moment, the best camera manufacturer: Sony.

 You can get the Sony a7RII on [Amazon | B&H].

 This full-frame mirrorless is my main camera since April 2017, and I am very happy with it.

 What I love the most is its file quality, which still surprises me to this day.
 The resolution of this camera (42,4 megapixel) and its dynamic range are what makes it the perfect tool for what I do.